Sreekee/Nvidia/README.md

 Through self-paced online labs and instructor-led workshops, DLI provides training on the latest techniques for designing, training, and deploying neural networks across a variety of application domains including self-driving cars, healthcare, robotics, finance, and video analytics.

-Instructors and teaching assistants (TAs) are encouraged to become official DLI Instructor/TA certified by NVIDIA by following instructions [here] (https://docs.google.com/presentation/d/1eMttmzVIalaXtItGgBwFSu_vulhS0UYHfzr-6HUxBJU/edit#slide=id.g1c355070ad_0_81)!
+Instructors and teaching assistants (TAs) are encouraged to become official DLI Instructor/TA certified by NVIDIA by following instructions at https://docs.google.com/presentation/d/1eMttmzVIalaXtItGgBwFSu_vulhS0UYHfzr-6HUxBJU/edit#slide=id.g1c355070ad_0_81.

 #### Start a Deep Learning Project
 Explore three simple steps to kick off your deep learning initiative for a solo project, a small team, or at scale: www.nvidia.com/deeplearning/developer.